 The Australian Football League (AFL), also known as football or footy, is a famous Aussie tradition.
-Thousands of fans gather to watch AFL every year, making it the most loved sport in Australia.
+Thousands of fans gather to watch AFL yearly, making it the most loved sport in Australia.

-AFL has been a male-dominated sport for a long time, but after the inclusion of females in the game, it is becoming more and more popular.
+AFL has been a male-dominated sport for a long time.
+Still, it is becoming increasingly popular after including females in the game.

-If you are new to Australia and you are intrigued by the sport, then keep reading this post to learn more about Australia Rules Football.
+If you are new to Australia and are intrigued by the sport, keep reading this post to learn more about Australia Rules Football.

 1. A Brief History of The Australian Football

 Formerly known as the VFA (Victorian Football Association), AFL was created by Tom Wills in 1958 to keep cricketers fit in the winter months.

 The VFA was established in May 1877 and played between several clubs, including Melbourne, Carlton, Essendon, Geelong, Collingwood, South Melbourne, Fitzroy, and St. Kilda.
-In the year 1990, the VFA was renamed as the Australian Football League, giving it national recognition.
+In 1990, the VFA renamed the Australian Football League, giving it national recognition.

 Compared to other sports in Australia, the AFL attracts the highest number of spectators — an average of around 33,460 fans per game.
 In Victoria, the game is so popular that the day before the Grand Finale is celebrated with a public holiday.

 Apart from Australia, the sport is played in other countries as well.
-The AFL has an official agreement with the governing bodies of 13 different countries, including the:
+The AFL has an official agreement with the governing bodies of 13 different countries, including the following:

 USA FL, AFL Japan, AFL Britain, Danish Australian Football League, ARFL Ireland, New Zealand AFL, AFL Middle East, AFL Canada, AFL Germany, AFL South Africa, Tonga Australian Football Association, Nauru Australian Football Association, AFL Samoa, and AFL PNG (Papua New Guinea).